giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v12.1.0.md

 date: '2020-08-05T12:00:00+00:00'
 description: Release notes for AWS workload cluster release v12.1.0, published on 05 August 2020, 12:00
-title: workload cluster release v12.1.0 for AWS
+title: Workload cluster release v12.1.0 for AWS
 ---

 **If you are upgrading from 12.0.0, upgrading to this release will not roll your nodes.
 It will only update the apps.**